"Hey boy, who am I going to leave these hands to when I’m gone?”

 Well, you just have to listen to Davy Spillane's music before you answer my question.
 Here's a short video that I created of my recent solo exhibition in Áras Éanna on…Continue

-The true nature of poetry is to first give us an insight into the heart and…Continue
+The true nature of poetry is to first give us an insight into the heart and consciousness of the poet, then the collective consciousness of the society…Continue

 What price freedom?
 Some people could answer that better than others.
-When it comes to Irish freedom that price was paid in 1916 in the stonebreakers’ yard of Kilmainham Gaol, where…Continue
+When it comes to Irish freedom that price was paid in 1916 in the stonebreakers’ yard of Kilmainham Gaol, where the leaders of the insurrection were executed.
+It was also paid throughout the War of…Continue

 Added by Angela Lutman on June 16, 2015 at 6:12am — No Comments

-There’s a case to be argued for genetic memory, the Jungian theory, that certain memories and proclivities are bequeathed to us at birth from our…Continue
+There’s a case to be argued for genetic memory, the Jungian theory, that certain memories and proclivities are bequeathed to us at birth from our forbearers.
+As a Scots-Irish descendant on every branch of my family tree, it…Continue

 With the 200th anniversary of the Battle of Waterloo taking place this Thursday (18th June), members may be interested in reading Peter Molloy's MA thesis, "Ireland and the Waterloo Campaign of 1815" which provides much valuable information about the involvement of Irish soldiers in that decisive battle.
 The full text thesis can be found at:…Continue